-A visit to Vietnam to present zoology and ecology sessions at the Saigon South International School in Ho Chi Minh City.
-Spent a week at the school and really enjoyed the students' engagement and enthusiastic welcome.
+A week in Vietnam to present zoology and ecology sessions at the Saigon South International School in Ho Chi Minh City.
+Really enjoyed the students' engagement and enthusiastic welcome.
 With thanks to Lara and Dan Keller, Claire Elam and Amy Coquillard.
 A fascinating visit.

 November on the West Coast of Ireland.

 Speaking at The Mayo Science Festival.
 A truly beautiful place to visit but sadly not enough time to explore thoroughly.
 The people, landscape and wildlife were wonderful.
 Thank you to Castlebar College and County Mayo.

 At long last there's been time to photograph gorillas again.
 These animals really are one of the most inspiring and rewarding subjects for any wildlife photographer.